heycarsten/personal-page/README.md

 Probably like most designy folk out there, I started with Adobe Photoshop and Illustrator.
 Years ago I decided to give Pixelmator a try instead of Photoshop, I’m still using it today.
 Affinity Designer followed as a replacement for Illustrator, it also has a companion iPad app.

-Even if you don’t “create” with these apps, you might find if you do any sort of frontend development that touches HTML / CSS they come in handy.
+Even if you don’t "create" with these apps, you might find if you do any sort of frontend development that touches HTML / CSS they come in handy.
 Resizing images, resampling images, rasterizing SVG files, converting Illustrator files to SVG for use on the web, etc.

 ### [1Password](https://1password.com)